Search

 Users also have the ability to conveniently restore previous versions of a record.
 While viewing a record, tap More > Record History.

-To restore a record back to a previous state, tap on the version you want to restore.
-Review the record information by tapping the version dropdown then tap Restore.
+To restore a record back to a previous state, tap on the version you would like to restore.
+Review the record information by tapping the "Record Information" dropdown then tap Restore.

 Record History